 The center of your teeth is a hub of nerve tissue and blood vessels.
 If you harm your tooth enough to expose this soft pulp, you’ll know about it.
 Damage to the pulp can lead to swelling, abscesses and pain in the muscles and bones of the jaw.
 If left unchecked, it can also lead to tooth loss, which is why cracks, deep cavities and other similar injuries are usually treated with a procedure known as a root canal.

-Our dentists offer root canal treatment in Calgary as a means by which to protect the nerves and blood vessels in the tooth, stopping the pain, preventing any further damage and avoiding tooth loss.
+Our dentist near you root canal treatment in Calgary as a means by which to protect the nerves and blood vessels in the tooth, stopping the pain, preventing any further damage and avoiding tooth loss.
 Our primary goal is to create an environment within the root canal system that facilitates healing and promotes the continued health of the bone supporting your teeth.
 As such, any dentist carrying out the procedure will remove bacteria from the tooth and completely fill the canals to prevent any further infections from occurring.

 A root canal treatment is often not as scary as it might sound.
-At Springhill Dental, we use the latest rotary filing techniques and locating devices, to ensure your root canal is completed to the highest standard.
+At Springhill Dental, our dentist in NW Calgary uses the latest rotary filing techniques and locating devices to ensure your root canal is completed to the highest standard.

 A diseased tooth pulp may cause inflammation or infection.
 Symptoms include:

 In some cases, the tooth pulp may become damaged or diseased without presenting any symptoms.
 In these situations, the problem is usually diagnosed by special tests or X-rays during a routine dental checkup.

 We understand that a trip to the dentist can be stressful, particularly when you’re already in pain.
 Our considerate staff always strive to alleviate any concerns a patient may have, a process that starts with a clear and transparent treatment procedure.
 You can expect your root canal treatment to follow an established pattern: